AdaptiveMotorControlLab/CellSeg3D/_sources/res/welcome.rst.txt

     ``napari``

-Then go into Plugins > napari-cellseg-annotator, and choose which tool to use.
+Then go into Plugins > napari-cellseg-3d, and choose which tool to use.

 - **Review**: This module allows you to review your labels, from predictions or manual labeling, and correct them if needed.
 It then saves the status of each file in a csv, for easier monitoring.
 - **Infer**: This module allows you to use pre-trained segmentation algorithms on volumes to automatically label cells.